 PHYLUM: Arthropoda » CLASS: Arachnida » ORDER: Pseudoscorpiones

 ECOLOGICAL ROLE: Pseudoscorpions are predators, regulating populations of mesofauna of the soil.

-LIFE CYCLE: Pseudoscorpions spin silken chambers in w they molt and overwinter.
-They can live up to thr to four years.
+LIFE CYCLE: Pseudoscorpions spin silken chambers in which they molt and overwinter.
+They can live up to three to four years.
 A female pseudoscorpion will carry a silken bag of 10 to 40 eggs, and her young will ride on her for a time after they hatch.

 APPROX. NUMBER OF KNOWN SPECIES: 3,500 worldwide (420 in North America).

 RELATIVE ABUNDANCE: Pseudoscorpions are not present in high density, with less than 300 per square meter.